wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 ## Postdocs

 ** April 2018: We have an open 1-year position for a postdoc to adress questions about the recent evolution of bumblebee genomes (population genomics, comparative genomics, molecular evolution).
-Official advertisement to follow.
-Feel free to get in touch informally before then.**
+We particularly welcome candidates who may also be interested in putting together a joint fellowship application to extend funding.
+Apply by June 5th.
+[Official advertisement here.](https://webapps2.is.qmul.ac.uk/jobs/job.action?jobID=3310) Feel free to get in touch informally before then.**

 We invite applications for Marie Sk&#322;odowska-Curie fellowships.
 The biggest effort is usually to come up with a good project.
 Once a proposal is written it is often worth applying to several funding sources.